 Einkorn Sourdough Levain

 In testing this formula, I found the best performance, taste, and timetable when using a stiff einkorn levain.
 Even though the flour I’m using is sifted (all-purpose) and not whole grain, this dough can quickly overproof at warmer temperatures.
 To offset this I found myself gravitating to a stiff levain at a very low pre-fermented flour percentage.
 Mostly, I treated this all-purpose flour as I would whole grain.

 At 100% inoculation3 my levain was ready to be mixed into the dough after 3 hours at 77-80°F (25-27°C).

-When assessing readiness, look for a leveling off of the “dome” that are created as this levain is ripening.
+When assessing readiness, look for a leveling off of the “dome” that is created as this levain is ripening.
 Additionally, you’ll see significant aeration at the sides, and if you gently poke at the top, it’ll give readily under pressure.
-This levain is a fast build: it ripens from first feeding to maturity in only 3 hours.
+This levain is a fast build: it ripens from the first feeding to maturity in only 3 hours.
 The high inoculation percentage and warm temp expedite the timetable.
 If you’d like to lengthen this build to better fit your schedule, drop the inoculation down to 50% mature starter and it’ll be ready around 5-6 hours.

 |39g||Mature liquid starter (100% hydration)4||100%|